bgamari/ghc-wiki-import/building/running-tests/settings.md

-# Testsuite Variables / Settings and WAYS
+# Testsuite Variables / Settings and WAYs